-This course is designed to equip the student to respond biblically to a range of theological issues facing the 21st-century church.
+Equips the student to respond biblically to a range of theological issues facing the 21st-century church.
 Issues include (but are not limited to): soteriology, biblical interpretation and authority, and the emergent/missional church, as well as differing theological perspectives that are influential in culture today.
 (Available only to students in the 4+1 program.)